advayvyas/advayvyas/README.md

 # Advay Vyas

 Hi!
 I'm a student at the Texas Academy of Mathematics and Science.
-I'm interested in Machine Learning.
-I'm a Life Scout in Troop 840, where I engage with my peers while improving my leadership skills.
-I'm also passionate about robotics and recently competed in the TSA State VEX Competition with CHS.
+I'm interested in artificial intelligence and passionate about robotics and recently competed in the TSA State VEX Competition with CHS.

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=boltstrike77&show_icons=true&theme=tokyonight" alt="boltstrike77" width="500" mb="12px" />